Visit to Sri Mallikarjuna Swamy (Jyothirlingam) and Brhamaramba Devi (Ashtadasa Maha Sakthi-peetam) Temple at SriSailam

 A rare sculpture of Lopa Mudhra, wife of Agasthya Maharshi can be seen the sala mandapam of devi temple.
 The outside walls of the temple have many beautiful sculptures.

 While coming out, we were then worried about the other group.
 They were just waiting for us outside and we learnt that they also had a very good dharshan with the help of the same Gurukkal.
-He did not want his name and phone no to be published and so if any of you want it, please send me a mail.
 But for him, it could have been a testing time for us.
 We all, then went to his house to give big ‘thank you’.
 His help didn’t end there.
 He arranged for somebody to take us to a mutt where free meals are being provided to Brahmins.

 Here again, we had a different experience.
 We had to remove the shirts first and then had to wait till ‘all’ the items are served for ‘all’ the people.
 No one should start eating till then.
 Then a man gave us the instructions and we have to do the Parishesanam with mantras and then only start.
 All in all, it took more than 10 minutes to start eating finally!.
 A nice way to kindle the hunger.
 It didn’t end there.
 After finished eating, we should not get up just like that.
 We had to wait till everyone completes eating and again, the man instructed for the closing Parishesana mantras to complete the process.
 Then people have to get up row by row and go for washing.
 What an experience!